Geeksltd/MSharp.Docs/how-to/properties/customType.md

 #### Example

 If we define our properties as `Int()` in the entity definition, then the generated code uses `int` as the datatype for properties.
-If we know we need a bigger range and want to use `long, we should do this both for the database and the class like this:
+If we know we need a bigger range and want to use `long`, we should do this both for the database and the class like this:

 ```csharp
 using MSharp;